jyee/katacoda-scenarios/chaos-workshop/step1.md

 In order to do Chaos Engineering, you must have monitoring in place.
 Monitoring is how you'll verify your tests, evaluate your results, and determine next-steps to improve your systems.
 Additionally, Chaos Engineering can help you improve your monitoring by exposing areas of your system that are insufficiently monitored.

 The terminals on the right provide access to your infrastructure.
 The terminal on the top is the Kubernetes Master and is where you can run the `kubectl` command to perform actions.
-From the MaThe terminal on the bottom is the Kubernetes Node—the host machine that's running both the Kubernetes software and the Memebook application running inside Kubernetes.
+The terminal on the bottom is the Kubernetes Node—the host machine that's running both the Kubernetes software and the Memebook application running inside Kubernetes.

 ## Installing Datadog